Darren Purse

 Darren John Purse (born 14 February 1977) is an English former professional footballer who now coaches the Cardiff City U23s.

-A centre-back, he began his career at Leyton Orient, before winning a £100,000 move to Oxford United in July 1996.
-He continued to impress, and was bought by Birmingham City for £700,000 in February 1998.
-He played for the "Blues" in the Premier League and the 2001 Football League Cup Final, before switching to West Bromwich Albion for a £750,000 fee in June 2004.
+A centre-back, he began his career at Leyton Orient before winning a £100,000 move to Oxford United in July 1996.
+He continued to impress and was bought by Birmingham City for £700,000 in February 1998.
+He played for the "Blues" in the Premier League and the 2001 Football League Cup final before switching to West Bromwich Albion for a £750,000 fee in June 2004.
 After a year with the "Baggies", he was transferred to Championship side Cardiff City for just under £1 million.

-Appointed as club captain, he was an unused substitute in the 2008 FA Cup Final, where they were defeated by Portsmouth.
-He joined Sheffield Wednesday in July 2009, and was again appointed as captain.
+Appointed as club captain, he was an unused substitute in the 2008 FA Cup final, where they were defeated by Portsmouth.
+He joined Sheffield Wednesday in July 2009 and was again appointed captain.
 The "Owls" suffered relegation into League One, and he moved on to Millwall in January 2011.
 Loaned out to Yeovil Town, he switched to Plymouth Argyle for a 12-month spell in January 2012.

-He left Plymouth for Port Vale in January 2013, and helped the club to secure promotion out of League Two in 2012–13.
+He left Plymouth for Port Vale in January 2013 and helped the club to secure promotion out of League Two in 2012–13.
 He left England in August 2013 to play for Finnish club IFK Mariehamn, before heading into English non-League football with Chesham United, Welling United, Staines Town, AFC Rushden & Diamonds, Hayes & Yeading United, Bishop's Stortford, and Enfield Town.
-Over the course of his 24-year playing career he made 796 league and cup appearances, scoring a total of 51 goals.
+Throughout his 24-year playing career, he made 796 league and cup appearances, scoring 51 goals.

 Club career

 Leyton Orient

 Purse was born in Stepney, London and attended Cardinal Pole Roman Catholic School in Hackney.
 As a youngster Purse played in the same Sunday league side as Lee Bowyer.
-He rejected apprenticeships at Arsenal and Tottenham Hotspur in favour of training with the Leyton Orient first team on the promise of a professional contract on his 17th-birthday.
+He rejected apprenticeships at Arsenal and Tottenham Hotspur in favour of training with the Leyton Orient first-team on the promise of a professional contract on his 17th-birthday.
 He made his senior début at Orient under Peter Eustace just three days after his 17th-birthday, in a defeat to Brighton & Hove Albion at the Goldstone Ground.
 He spent close to two seasons at Brisbane Road, and scored five goals in 66 league and cup appearances for the club.
 Orient were relegated out of the Second Division in last place in 1994–95, and finished 21st in the Third Division in 1995–96.
 He also spent time in Finland on loan at Kakkonen (Second Division) club BK-IFK.

 Oxford United

 In July 1996, Purse was signed by Oxford United for a £100,000 fee.
 He made 31 appearances in the 1996–97 season, as Denis Smith's "Yellows" posted a 17th-place finish in the First Division.
-Purse impressed at the Manor Ground, and scored six goals in 35 games in 1997–98.
+Purse impressed at the Manor Ground and scored six goals in 35 games in 1997–98.